aredridel/i18n-talk/talk.md

 ----

-FIXME from here on out
+# Now let's do it in the browser

-Now let's do it client-side.
+---

 ```javascript
 app.use('/locales',